ChanLIM/noisystudent_pytorch/README.md

 - increase test time crop size & fine tune : X

 ## Other Techniques
-- filter images that the teacher has low confidences on : X
+- filter images that the teacher has low confidences on : O
 - balance the number of unlabeled images for each class : X